tewhatuora/cinc-fhir-ig/input/pagecontent/terminology.md

 1. codifying medication **substances** a patient is allergic to,
 1. codifying the **interval** / **frequency** of medication,

+The codes which are valid for these purposes are defined by ValueSets in this Implementation Guide.

-Wherever possible SNOMED codes are from the established SNOMED International Edition.
-In a few cases suitable codes were not available and for these new codes have been introduced via the SNOMED CT **New Zealand Edition** defined [here](https://browser.ihtsdotools.org/?perspective=full&conceptId1=21000210109&edition=MAIN/SNOMEDCT-NZ/2023-10-01&release=&languages=en,mi).  (*Note that the NZ Edition of SNOMED is published only twice a year at present so recent updates may take up to 6 months to appear.*)
+Note that SNOMED codes are taken from the SNOMED CT International Edition wherever possible but a handful of new codes had to be defined where suitable terms were not already available.
+These new codes are being introduced in the SNOMED CT **New Zealand Edition** which has a [root concept defined here](https://browser.ihtsdotools.org/?perspective=full&conceptId1=21000210109&edition=MAIN/SNOMEDCT-NZ/2023-10-01&release=&languages=en,mi).

+The NZ edition is published only every six months (October and April), and there are also SNOMED licensing restrictions affecting accessibility of NZ edition terms in the [New Zealand Health Terminology Server](https://nzhts.digital.health.nz/fhir/ValueSet) and in the the [FHIR global terminology service](https://tx.fhir.org).
+Due to these issues FHIR API clients ValueSets which define SNOMED-based terminology are not usable by FHIR API clients when published at the NZ Health Terminology Server, and so at the present time, the official definitions of rheumatic fever terminology are given by the **ValueSets published in this Implementation Guide**.

+It is anticipated that this situation will ease in the future as the new NZ terms become more accessible to NZ clients through established global terminology services.

 ### New Zealand Medication Terminology